fmay/cc-html-intro-2-more-html-css/.guides/sections.md

 **[Click here](open_preview index.html panel=0)** to preview.

-##A <div>'s natural flow
+## A &lt;div&gt;'s natural flow
-A <div> is a *block* level container.
+A `<div>` is a *block* level container.

 - It takes up the full width of its parent container
 - It is a part of the natural flow of the document.
-This means it will be positioned underneath the previous block level element (<div>s in our case).
+This means it will be positioned underneath the previous block level element (`<div>`'s in our case).

-In the previous section we saw how the Content and Sidebar <div>s display underneath each other, even though we set the width properties to 60% and 40% wide (of their parent container's width) so they *ought* to fit side by side.
+In the previous section we saw how the Content and Sidebar `<div>`'s display underneath each other, even though we set the width properties to 60% and 40% wide (of their parent container's width) so they *ought* to fit side by side.

-To get them to display correctly, we need to use a special CSS property called 'float'. **[Click here](open_file main.css panel=0)** to look at `main.css` you can see that we have the following
+To get them to display correctly, we need to use a special CSS property called 'float'.

+**[Click here](open_file main.css panel=0)** to look at `main.css` you can see that we have the following

 ```
 .content {